badrex/African-ASR/README.md

 ---

 ## 📦 Requirements
-Make sure you have:

 - Python 3.8+
 - PyTorch (with GPU support recommended)
 - Hugging Face Transformers, Datasets, and Tokenizers
-- Other dependencies listed in your `requirements.txt` (if available)
+- Other dependencies listed in `requirements.txt`

 Install the dependencies: